A hybrid cloud is an environment made up of on-prem infrastructure and private and public cloud services whilst providing orchestration amongst them.

 Nati Shalom, recently discussed in his post Achieving Hybrid Cloud Without Compromising On The Least Common Denominator, a survey that demonstrates that enterprises these days are often leveraging as many as six clouds simultaneously, and the list just keeps on growing with new technologies sprouting up by the minute.

 In a piece titled Achieving Hybrid Cloud without Compromising on the Least Common Denominator, Nati Shalom

 Solutions like Azure Stack are critical for enterprise environments, especially those leveraging multiple clouds simultaneously.
 Azure Stack is aimed toward multi-cloud scenarios for app migration, moving to the cloud and away from traditional data centers.
+Azure Hybrid cloud allows you to use hybrid applications on premise using Azure Stack.
 And since Microsoft knows enterprise environments intimately, they have taken all of the relevant considerations into account, helping to ease the transition.

 In the past, cloud portability depended upon catering to the least common denominator – abstracting the application from all of the infrastructure logic lying below, which came at a significant cost: sacrificing the ability to leverage the advantages of specific cloud providers.
 Thankfully, there is now a better way, and a chance to both achieve interoperability between clouds, and take advantage of the providers’ service portfolio and breadth of capabilities.